The Memorial Service for Didi April 30, 1978

 So in the end we are fortunate, In the end I think one can say she was fortunate too.
 It was a life that was lived very

-will of course go on living.
-She will go on living because she has left a large and rapidly growing number of descendants.
+She will of course go on living.
+She will go on living because she has left a large and rapidly growing number of

+descendants.
 Those descendants who remember her, will all their lives have the most vivid memories of her.
-Her influence goes on
+Her

-through mother, through her grand children, the others to whom she was exposed, her friends.
-Many others will have
+influence goes on through mother, through her grand children, the others to whom she was exposed, her friends.
+Many

-wants to go on living to a hundred and she, Didi, heard this and she said, “Not a hundred, three hundred.
-And this
+suppose she wants to go on living to a hundred and she, Didi, heard this and she said, “Not a hundred, three

-was very typical of her.
+hundred.
+And this was very typical of her.
 This, as Mom recognized, was a terribly typical remark.
-All the elements of her personality were
+All the elements of

 Walter: